benknight/hue-alfred-workflow/README.md

 -hue set-bridge
 ```

-This command attempts to find the bridge on your network.
-If it fails, you can specify the bridge's IP address on the local network:
+This command attempts to find the bridge on your local network.
+If it fails, you can specify the bridge's IP address.
+For example, if your bridge's IP is `192.168.42.126`:

 ```
 -hue set-bridge 192.168.42.126